On Psalm 50—Part 1

 (Psa 97:6) The heavens declare his righteousness, and all the people see his glory.

 Psalm 50 mentions that "our God shall come" (Ps 50:3), that he will judge his people (Ps 50:4), and that "God is judge himself" (Ps 50:6).
-A person who heeded these remarks would also seek to live in a manner that pleases the Lord.
+A person who heeded these truths would also seek to live in a manner that pleases the Lord.
 Thus, the following verses of the psalm speak of what the Lord desires (Ps 50:8-15,23) and warn those who do not obey him (Ps 50:16-22).

 (Psa 50:7) Hear, O my people, and I will speak; O Israel, and I will testify against thee: I am God, even thy God.